danrevah/shortify-punit/README.md

 // Creating a new mock for SimpleClassForMocking
 $mock = ShortifyPunit::mock('SimpleClassForMocking');

-// returns null, was not stubbed yet
+// Returns NULL, was not stubbed yet
 $mock->first_method();
 ```